jeremyandrews/Argus-app/memory-bank/systemPatterns.md

     Create --> NextBatch
     NextBatch -->|Yes| ProcessBatch
     NextBatch -->|No| Complete[Complete Migration]
+    Complete --> MarkCompleted[Set Migration Completed\nin UserDefaults]
-    Complete --> HideModal[Hide Modal UI]
+    MarkCompleted --> HideModal[Hide Modal UI]
     HideModal --> Continue
 ```

-The migration temporarily operates in a dual-database mode, where it:
+The migration now operates with a true one-time approach, where it:
-1. Automatically runs on app startup
+1. Checks if migration is already completed using UserDefaults
+2. Only runs once per device, even after app updates or reinstalls
-2. Uses blocking modal UI to prevent user interaction during migration
+3. Uses blocking modal UI to prevent user interaction during migration
-3. Performs state synchronization to keep old and new databases in sync
-4. Will eventually be switchable to one-time migration mode
+4. Creates a read-only view of the legacy database for migration purposes
+5. Maintains resilience for interrupted migrations with progress tracking
-5. Can be completely removed from the codebase in a future update
+6. Can be completely removed from the codebase in a future update once all users have migrated

 ### SwiftData Relationship Management